-Jae is the lead consultant for the User Experience Group and has
+Jae is the lead consultant for the Process eXperience Architecture group and has

-completed his Post-Master's degree in Information Science in the School
+completed his Post-Master's degree in Information Science through the School

-of Library and Information Science at Indiana University.
+of Informatics and Computing at Indiana University.
 In

 addition to his focus on Human Computer Interaction, he is interested